 You've been making this point repeatedly, and you're absolutely dead on correct.

-Once they get us into a war, then all hell breaks loose and they protest and they're in the streets and all this kind of thing.
+Once they get us into a war, then all hell breaks loose, and they protest, and they're in the streets, and all this kind of thing.

 And what's your reaction, Greg Garrett?

-Yeah, I mean, it it's it's a great point.
+Yeah, I mean, it's a great point.

 If you attack our people, if you jeopardize our national security, I have a right as president under the Constitution to take aggressive action.